chun-eric/first-smart-contract/README.md

 So the `view` keyword doesn't cost us any gas.
 It will usually show as a call function in our terminal.
 Any changes to the contract data will be a transaction and will be marked with a green check mark in the terminal.

-<i>However there is a big caveat here.</i>
+<strong>However there is a big caveat here.</strong>

-<em>If a function that uses gas requires another function that uses view, then the function that uses view will need to pay execution costs! </em>
+<strong>If a function that uses gas requires another function that uses view, then the function that uses view will need to pay execution costs! </strong>

 So for example if the retreive function is located inside the store function then the retrieve function will have to pay execution costs!
 This is shown below.